smartcatdev/layla/readme.txt

 == Description ==

-Layla is a clean & responsive multi-purpose theme with tons of customizable features.
-It is well suited for lifestyle bloggers, teams, travel blog, business, photographers, e-commerce stores and creative individuals.
-You can customize all the colors, fonts, and appearance and preview your changes live.
-A theme that makes it easy for you to create a beautiful and professional looking site quickly and easily.
-Layla is fully integrated with WooCommerece, and Our Team Showcase.
-It allows you to feature posts, pages or products simply by selecting the post you want to feature.
-This theme also provides RTL language support.
-This theme has many features that cannot usually be found in a free theme, and can be used by beginners and developers to build a great site quickly and effieciently.
-See the live demo here: http://layla.smartcatdev.wpengine.com/
+Layla is a clean & responsive multi-purpose theme that is easy to use by users of all levels.
+Layla allows you to utilize your content into creating a powerful site for your business.
+This theme can be used to create a website or a landing page for your business, online store or product.
+Additionally it is very convinient for a start-up company.

 == Installation ==